TVSadako/home-assistant-inovelli-blueprints/README.md

 > **Helper entity examples:** See [`examples/helpers_z2m.yaml`](examples/helpers_z2m.yaml) (Z2M) and [`examples/helpers_zha.yaml`](examples/helpers_zha.yaml) (ZHA) for ready-to-paste helper configurations.

+# Personal fork for attempt at generalizing the script for non-Hue bulbs and/or Hue bulbs without the Hue bridge.
+Use the Home Assistant scenes.

 # 🏠 Home Assistant Inovelli Hue Blueprints